-Below is an example of what a directory path would like in MS-DOS.
+Below is an example of what a directory path would look like in MS-DOS.

 Below is an example of what a directory path may look like in a Linux or Unix variant.

-In the above example, the current directory is bin and it is a subdirectory of the usr directory.
+In the above example, the current directory is bin, a subdirectory of the usr directory.
 The beginning forward slash is the root directory.